Intelihub/Template_M4/README.md

 ## :teacher: Professores:
 ### Orientador(a)
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 1</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor</a>
 ### Instrutores
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 2</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Programação</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 3</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Matemática</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 4</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Física</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 5</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Negócios</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 6</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Design</a>
-- <a href="https://www.linkedin.com/in/victorbarq/">Nome do integrante 7</a>
+- <a href="https://www.linkedin.com/in/victorbarq/">Nome do professor Liderança</a>

 ## 📝 Descrição

 Curta descrição sobre o que o seu projeto faz (problema a ser resolvido e solução proposta - máx.
-250 palavras - pode conter imagens).
+250 palavras - deve conter link para vídeo de demonstração - pode conter imagens).

 ## 📝 LINKS